-Life insurance can offer the peace of mind that your beneficiaries will be taken care of financially if you die.
-We take a closer look at life insurance and how much you need.
+Life insurance can offer the peace of mind that your loved ones will be taken care of financially if you pass away.

 Life insurance will pay your policy beneficiaries a lump sum or regular payments if you die within the term of your policy.
 That money could then be used to pay off a mortgage or other debts that you're responsible for paying.
 It could also help with the costs of household bills, childcare and education.